Why paradox matters

-What is paradox and why is it relevant for leaders and organisations today?
+What are paradoxes and why are they relevant for decision-makers and organisations today?

 Find out more about paradox